CalNicklin/frontend-tech-test/journal.md

 Just spent a while fixing the api communication.
 Data servuice wasnt fully initialised in the server, so data was undefined AND my typed env wasnt working on the client due to node:path.
 Fixed tests.

 Going to park the SDui approach.
 I'm concerned about time and scope.
 I'm going to implement something solid, prod ready, and then I can come back to SDui.

+Have implemented insight cards and their building blocks.

+ALso made a basic react query client.

+Now want to implement the insight details drawer.

+THen need to handle loading states and errors.

+Then will go back over and implement all tests.

+Then annotate and document the code, update readme.

+Then strip out all the unused code and make sure everything is as clean as possible.